National Health Insurance Scheme in Nigeria (NHIS)

 Willing individuals or employers on behalf of employees in organizations with less than ten staff can opt for this health insurance, taking it up and paying for it at their discretion.

-Additionally, this program is designed for individuals who are not currently covered by any of the NHIS programs or who may not have been satisfied with the existing healthcare services.
+Additionally, this program is designed for individuals who are not currently covered by any of the NHIS programs.

 This program will provide full or partial coverage for services that the statutory health system excludes or does not fully cover.